2024 Solar Incentives Guide for Worth, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-After this, the credit percentage will decrease slightly each year until the program expires in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After 2032, the percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Worth solar panel company.
+The best way to understand how the new Clean Energy Credit applies to you is to speak with your local Worth solar panel company directly.

 State & Local Solar Incentives